HenrikBechmann/CivicTechTO-TorontoBudget/bettertaxonomy/README.md

 # Better Taxonomy Project

-By Henrik Bechmann, July 2015; contents first creaeted February, 2015
+By Henrik Bechmann, July 2015; contents first created February, 2015

 I’ve assembled a dataset (with some difficulty) of the City of Toronto Budget Summaries going back to 2003 (I couldn’t quite get back to amalgamation – 1998 – in this round).
 Here's a [sample](https://drive.google.com/open?id=0B208oCU9D8OuNnlIbVVSdUxoYms).
 For presentation and analysis, I’ve created a better taxonomy for the detailed line items of the summaries, and using automation (Google App Script) created a fairly large set of time series for the data.
 Finally I’ve offered a preliminary analysis of the data.